-Blazars are also recognized from their broadband spectral energy distribution (SED).
-Their SED has two peaks, one in low energy band generally observed between infrared (IR) to soft X-ray and other is in high energy part of the spectrum observed in $\gamma$-ray.
-The low energy peak is well constructed by the synchrotron emission from relativistic electrons spiraling along the magnetic fields in the jet.
-The high energy peak is highly debatable in the community, some authors, based on the study of a large number of blazar, believe that the high energy peak can be explained by the inverse-Compton (IC) scattering of low energy photons by the relativistic electrons, and the source of low energy photon is either internal (synchrotron emission) or external (broad-line region, accretion disk, dusty torus, etc.) to the jet, the model is known as a leptonic model.
-The IC scattering of synchrotron photon is identified as synchrotron self-Compton (SSC; \citealt{Sikora_2009}) and the scattering of external photon is known as external-Compton (EC; \citealt{Dermer_92}; \citealt{Sikora_94}).
-There are other sources also where the IC scattering is not able to explain the high energy emission, and for that kind of sources (mostly BL Lac), the hadronic model is proposed, where the proton synchrotron or proton-photon (\citealt{Bottcher_2013}) interaction is used to model the high energy and very high energy $\gamma$-ray emission.
-After decades long study of many bright blazars using \emph{Fermi}-LAT and telescopes operating at other wave band suggest that they exhibit complex temporal and spectral behaviour.
+Blazars are the class of active galactic nuclei (AGN) with relativistic jets pointing towards the observer within a few degrees (\citealt{Urry_1995}).
+The jet emission is predominantly non-thermal in nature covering the entire electromagnetic (EM) spectrum ranging from radio to very high energy $\gamma$-ray.
+Their broadband spectral energy distribution (SED) is characterized by two prominent peaks, with the low energy peak generally observed between infrared (IR) to soft X-ray, while the high energy one falls at Mev/GeV energies.
+The low energy component is well explained by the synchrotron emission from relativistic electrons spiraling along the magnetic fields in the jet.
+The high energy component is generally modelled as the inverse-Compton (IC) scattering of low energy photons by the relativistic electrons.
+The source of low energy target photons is either internal (synchrotron emission) or external (accretion disk, broad-line region, dusty torus, etc.) to the jet (\citealt{Bottcher_97, Ghisellini_96, Blazejowsi_2000}).
+Such a model is commonly referred as a leptonic model (\citealt{2009MNRAS.397..985G, 2014Natur.515..376G}).
+If the target photons for the inverse-Compton scattering is synchrotron photons itself then the process is referred to as synchrotron self-Compton (SSC; \citealt{Sikora_2009}).
+On the other hand, the scattering of external photons is known as external-Compton (EC; \citealt{Dermer_92}; \citealt{Sikora_94}; \citealt{10.1046/j.1365-8711.1998.02032.x}) process. \\